 - Pour over the miso soup (leaving the aromatics behind in the pan and garnish with toasted sesame seeds and plenty of fresh coriander.

-Depending on the size of your pan, when cooking the noodles you may have lost some stock due to evaporation.
+- Depending on the size of your pan, when cooking the noodles you may have lost some stock due to evaporation.
 This could leave your broth too strong.
-Tate the broth before serving and add some boiling water if necessary.
+Taste the broth before serving and add some boiling water if necessary.

 It isn't everyday!
 I am not that organised.
 Usually it is once a week (ish).
 And as a thank you I will send you my soup cookbook FREE.
 Full of my fav soups!